Produzione in piccoli lotti di parti di prodotti in fibra di carbonio: Strategie chiave per il successo

 Key Quality Standards to Follow

-• Iso 1463: For carbon fiber composites
+• ISO 1463: For carbon fiber composites

 • ASTM D3039: For tensile testing

 Esempio: A sports equipment maker producing small-batch carbon fiber bike forks uses ultrasonic testing on every fork.
-This caught a tiny internal void in 1 fuori da 15 forks—preventing a potential safety hazard and costly recalls.
+This caught a tiny internal void in 1 fuori 15 forks—preventing a potential safety hazard and costly recalls.

 4. Market and Application: Align Production with Demand